ajutra/protube/README.md

 - **User authentication on the backend**: When a user registers/logs in its checked/stored in the database through backend, also the passwords of new users are encrypted using BCrypt algorithm.
 - **Double database setup**: The backend has two databases (the main one, with postgreSQL, and the search one, with MongoDB), when storing/deleting/editing data, the two databases are updated at the same time.
 - **Search bar**: Using the double database setup, we implemented a search functionality, in order to search for videos queries are performed against the Mongo database, you can search a video by its title, description or user who uploaded it.
 This search bar is located at the top center of every page.
+- **Exhaustive unit and functionality testing**: On the backend all classes have unit testing, and functionality testing is implemented to test all endpoints behavior, on frontend all hooks and context are also tested.

 ## Instructions to run the environments